GENEVA–PAV–ARCHIBORETUM: IT WAS ALMOST LIKE A DREAM…

 Fortunately, the Geneva authorities are keeping a close eye on things.
 We almost dared to dream… but not for too long.

 In Geneva, we narrowly avoided a serious incident: a magnificent architectural project.
-Yes, it does happen… by accident.
+Yes, these things do happen… by accident.

 As part of the major PAV urban project, the visionary architect Vincent Callebaut had conceived something unbearably bold: ARCHIBORETUM.